 Fun fact: Sun Valley is the country’s first ski destination and has attracted the Hollywood elite for the past 80 years.
 Hence the photos of famous faces framed in the Lodge and mention of famous residents.
 We had our eyes peeled for Bruce Springsteen and Tom Hanks, just in case!

 WHERE TO STAY

 There is no ski-in, ski-out in Sun Valley.
-Sun Valley Lodge is the center of it all where everyone staying in townhomes and condos on the property go for spa appointments and cocktails so you’re already there.
-The pool, heated like a giant hot tub, is the place to be for at least one hour of aprés ski!
+Sun Valley Lodge is the center of it all where everyone staying in townhomes and condos on the property goes for spa appointments and cocktails.
+The pool, heated like a giant hot tub, is the place to be for at least an hour of aprés ski!